puchka/puchka.github.io/_posts/2017-05-01-BetaX-Community-Roadmap.md

 - Make a new version of BetaX using these data :)

-I propose to store the data relative to bus line and bus stops in PostreSQL with the PostGIS extension which is a spatial database extender for PostgreSQL.
+I propose to store the data relative to bus lines and bus stops in PostgreSQL with the PostGIS extension which is a spatial database extender for PostgreSQL.
 [1]

 It allows storage and query of information about location and mapping.

 After, pgRouting extends the PostGIS / PostgreSQL geospatial database to provide geospatial routing functionality.
 [2]

-I Hope it will motivate the community to contribute data.
+I Hope that this post will motivate the community to contribute data.

 There is more to happen, stay tuned ;)